zero12srl/TrAPP-lib-iOS/README.md

 }
 ```

-If you want to let the library to automatically use the device language for the translation you can also
-set the option `automaticallyUpdateLocale` during the configuration.
+To automatically use device language for translation, during the configuration must be set as option `automaticallyUpdateLocale`, as shown in the following code:

 ``` swift
 do {